GoogleCloudPlatform/compute-image-tools/daisy_workflows/image_build/README.md

 eliminates the need for scripts which have to bootstrap themselves.

-It is a common practice to use a pre-prepared 'worker' image, most often the Debian 10 or Debian 11 worker images, which are publicly available in the `compute-image-tools` GCP project.
+It is a common practice to use a pre-prepared 'worker' image, most often the Debian 12 worker image, which is publicly available in the `compute-image-tools` GCP project.
 The workflows for building these worker images are also present in the `debian/` directory.